dsi-icl/dmp/SECURITY.md

 ## Reporting a Vulnerability

-Please use <ideafast@imperial.ac.uk> to report security issues to you deem sensitive.
-Otherwise, please feel free to use GitHub issues to let us know of any potential problem.
+Please feel free to use GitHub issues to let us know of any potential problem.